marek3jan/Air_Quality_Data_Analysis/README.md

 ![PM10 and AQI Correlation Significance](EDA_images/PM10_scatterplot.png)

 - The results show that there is a strong positive correlation between PM2.5 and PM10 and AQI, with a high R-squared value indicating that the linear regression model is a good fit for the data.
-- The p-value is also very low, indicating that the correlation is statistically significant.
+- The p-value is also completely insignificant, indicating that the correlation is statistically significant.
 This suggests that PM 2.5 and PM10 are good predictors of AQI.

 The third step was to create a calculated index values that should positively mimic the relationship of selected pollutants to correlation with AQI values.
 This was done by multiplying the value of each pollutant concentration by the Spearman correlation index and summing these values to create a new index reflecting a specific category of pollutants.
 These indexes were later analyzed in their relationship towards AQI values in the scatterplots mentioned above.
 The results of these scatterplots are shown below in the results.